 Josip Heit is a global entrepreneur who has been able to gain a foothold in a wide variety of industries during their early days.
 He was originally born in Croatia but came to Germany at a young age to continue his academic career.
 Today, Heit is mainly active in the financial industry, the e-metals business, and the field of digital technologies.

-Not only has he helped the company Karatbars to set up its own blockchain solutions but he also played an important role in helping release the first blockchain smartphone with VoBP (Voice Over Blockchain Protocol) in 2019.
+Not only has he helped the company Karatbars in the past to set up its own blockchain solutions but he also played an important role in helping release the first blockchain smartphone with VoBP (Voice Over Blockchain Protocol) in 2019.
 In the same year, Karatbars succeeded in producing the first blockchain computer that can not be hacked, thus, providing its owner with 100 percent protection, just like with its smartphone.

 In one of his many conferences, Heit claimed that there is a great possibility of gold hitting $1,600 in 2020.
 He claimed that gold will likely trade at the range of $1,400 by the end of the year because it has run out of steam due to higher U.S. equity, monetary policy direction, and the positive U.S.-China trade headlines.